Thoas (king of Aetolia)

-In Greek mythology, Thoas (/ˈθoʊəs/; Θόας), a king of Aetolia, was the son of Andraemon and Gorge, and one of the heroes who fought for the Greeks in the Trojan War.
+In Greek mythology, Thoas (/ˈθoʊəs/; Θόας, meaning roughly "dasher" or "racer"), a king of Aetolia, was the son of Andraemon and Gorge, and one of the heroes who fought for the Greeks in the Trojan War.
 Thoas had a son Haemon, and an unnamed daughter.

 In the Iliad Thoas is the leader of the forty-ship Aetoilian contingent at Troy.
 He is mentioned several times in the Iliad, where he is described as excelling both in fighting and in speaking.
 Other sources list Thoas as one of the suitors of Helen, and as one of the warriors hidden inside the Wooden Horse.
 He was one of the few Greeks to return home safely after the war.

 Family

 Thoas's father was Andraemon, whose birth and origin are unknown.
 Andraemon married Gorge, the daughter of Oeneus, who was the king of Calydon, an ancient Aetolian city-state, and the father of the heroes Tydeus (one of the Seven against Thebes) and Meleager (the host of the Calydonian boar hunt, and one of the Argonauts), and grandfather of the Trojan War hero Diomedes.
 An aged Oeneus lost his kingdom to the sons of his brother Agrius.
 But his grandson Diomedes was able to reclaim the kingdom, and install Oeneus's son-in-law Andraemon as the king of Calydon.

 Thoas had a son Haemon, and an unnamed daughter.
 Haemon was the father of Oxylus, who guided the Heracleidae in their invasion of the Peloponnese, and as reward for this, Oxylus was given the throne of Elis.
 Thoas' daughter married Odysseus, by whom she had a son Leontophonus (Lion Slayer).